Insights·Writing

 The Korea Discount, measured

-Why Korean assets trade below their regional peers, and what could close the gap
+Why Korean assets trade below their regional peers,

 For a Western investor evaluating Korean content companies, the discount is the starting point, not a footnote.
 What looks like a bargain at first glance is a structural feature, not a pricing error.
 Understanding why the gap exists is the prerequisite for deciding when it is wrong.